Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review

 \subsubsection{\textbf{Jedi}}

 In \ac{Jedi} \cite{Jedi}, the solution is finalized when the algorithm reaches the highest throughput while maintaining a satisfactory utilization.
-This is done through a heuristic global search first, where a sample cut-point set allows the algorithm to locate an estimate cut-point, followed by a heuristic local search to determine the exact location of the cut-point.
-Additionally, a series of experiments, altering the following parameters, were carried out to attain the optimal combination for increasing the throughput: \begin{itemize} \item The number of threads for the operation of pre-processing and post-processing tasks where they are allowed to run concurrently to prevent bottlenecks from occurring (pre-processing and post-processing in Fig. \ref{fig:Jedi_methodology}).
-The number of threads is usually 1 or 2. \item The number of streams (referring to the sequence of operations performing the inference) of the assigned kernel (referring to the function) that can be run concurrently without performance saturation occurring (intra-PE parallelization in Fig. \ref{fig:Jedi_methodology}).
-Using the TensorRT framework, the number of streams ranges from 1 to 6. \item The number of stages the pipeline can be divided into for running on different devices (intra-network pipelining in Fig. \ref{fig:Jedi_methodology}).
-This can be a GPU-only execution, \ac{DLA}-GPU or GPU-\ac{DLA}-GPU. \item The application of \ac{PND} is where the network portion is duplicated on the two \ac{DLA} units and runs concurrently in the same stage, increasing the parallelism and utilization of the accelerators (\ac{PND} in Fig. \ref{fig:Jedi_methodology}). \end{itemize}
+This is done through a heuristic global search first, where a sample cut-point set allows the algorithm to locate an estimated cut-point, followed by a heuristic local search to determine the exact location of the cut-point.
+Additionally, experiments were conducted to attain the optimal parameter combination for increasing throughput.
+The first parameter is the number of threads for the operation of pre-processing and post-processing tasks, where they are allowed to run concurrently to prevent bottlenecks from occurring.
+The number of threads ranges from 1 to 6.
+The second parameter is the number of streams of the assigned kernel that can be run concurrently without performance saturation occurring.
+Using the TensorRT framework, the number of streams ranges from 1 to 6.
+The third parameter is the number of stages the pipeline can be divided into for running on different devices.
+This can be GPU-only, \ac{DLA}-GPU, or GPU-\ac{DLA}-GPU.
+The fourth and final parameter is the application of \ac{PND}, where the network portion is duplicated on the two \ac{DLA} units and runs concurrently in the same stage, increasing the parallelism and utilization of the accelerators.

-Fig. \ref{fig:Jedi_methodology} shows how the above parameters are implemented in the overall pipeline to produce a execution timeline shown by Fig. \ref{fig:Jedi_timing}.
-The \ac{Jedi} scheduler does not tackle memory contention.
-However, it reduces memory requirements by opting for 8-bit integer or 16-bit float computation rather than 32-bit float \cite{Jedi}.
-This also has the additional benefit of complying with \ac{DLA} requirements \cite{dla-limit}.
+These parameters are implemented in the overall pipeline to produce an execution timeline shown by Fig. \ref{fig:Timing_Diagram}.
+In most cases, the number of streams for pre-processing varies from 1 to 6, and for post-processing, it ranges from 1 to 3.
+The pipeline used the \ac{DLA} with GPU in most cases, along with \ac{PND} to use both the \ac{DLA} units.
+A GPU alone could infer smaller models, like YOLOv3 tiny in integer 8-bit format.
+Within the accelerator, the \ac{DLA} implemented four streams while the GPU implemented two.